FAQs

 Do you offer consultations?

-Is getting a tattoo painful?
+Is getting a tattoo or piercing painful?

 How can I prepare for my appointment?